qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

 In this tutorial, we demonstrate how to calibrate single-qubit gates using the calibration framework in Qiskit Experiments.
-We will run experiments on our test pulse backend, :class:`.SingleTransmonTestBackend`, a backend that simulates the underlying pulses with `Qiskit Dynamics <https://qiskit.org/documentation/dynamics/>`_ on a three-level model of a transmon.
+We will run experiments on our test pulse backend, :class:`.SingleTransmonTestBackend`, a backend that simulates the underlying pulses with :mod:`qiskit_dynamics` on a three-level model of a transmon.
 You can also run these experiments on any real backend with Pulse enabled (see :external+qiskit:doc:`tutorials/circuits_advanced/08_gathering_system_information`).

 We will run experiments to